hapax/hapax.github.io/assets/bhqc.md

 	</div>
 	</figure>

-But for all their astrophysical interest, black holes are even more interest to the
+But for all their astronomical richness, black holes harbour just as many insights, and unsolved problems, for a theoretical physicist.
+The goal of this tutorial will be to explore some of these insights and problems, and familiarize you with cutting edge ideas in the theory of black holes.

+####

 <!-- ##### Introduction